Eclipse update site

 The Eclipse update site for Rascal is: http://update.rascal-mpl.org/stable/

-You need Eclipse for RCP and RAP Developers (Juno or Kepler) version of Eclipse
+You need Eclipse for RCP and RAP Developers (Kepler) version of Eclipse

 available at www.eclipse.org/downloads/ to run Rascal.
 It has been reported recently that the latest release also works with normal (non RCP/RAP) versions of Eclipse.
 Not thoroughly tested though!